Sonukr/react-gitbook/INTRO.md

 # Introduction

-Welcome to General Assembly's React.js module!
+Welcome to General Assembly's React.js lesson!

+This lesson assumes you have some JavaScript knowledge and awareness of the DOM tree.

+Beyond that, we'll be here to teach you!

 Click the next section to begin.